MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-plan-recruit-workforce-overview.md

 1. Start

-2. Hire to retire
+1. Hire to retire

-3. *Plan and recruit your workforce*
+1. *Plan and recruit your workforce*

-    Parallel branches connect to the following end-to-end processes shown on the right side: *Forecast to plan*, *project to profit*, and *plan to produce*.
+    Parallel branches connect to the following end-to-end processes that are shown on the right side: *Forecast to plan*, *Project to profit*, and *Plan to produce*.

-4. Define department structure
+1. Define department structure

-    A parallel branch connects to *Update department structure*
+    A parallel branch connects to *Update department structure*.

-5. Create jobs
+1. Create jobs

-    A parallel branch connects to *Manage changes to jobs*
+    A parallel branch connects to *Manage changes to jobs*.

-6. Define corporate operating hours and schedule
+1. Define corporate operating hours and schedule

-7. Plan budget & headcount
+1. Plan budget & headcount

-    A parallel branch connects to *Manage headcount*
+    A parallel branch connects to *Manage headcount*.

-8. Create positions
+1. Create positions

-    A parallel branch connects to *Manage changes to positions*
+    A parallel branch connects to *Manage changes to positions*.

-9. Create and manage teams
+1. Create and manage teams

-10. Create and manage shifts
+1. Create and manage shifts

-11. Recruit and hire candidates
+1. Recruit and hire candidates

-12. Onboard and manage the employee lifecycle
+1. Onboard and manage the employee lifecycle

-13. End
+1. End

 Parallel branches from Start include the following processes:

-1. *Record to report* (Define company structure) connects to *Plan and recruit your workforce* (Define department structure) and (Update department structure)
+1. *Record to report* (Define company structure) connects to *Plan and recruit your workforce* (Define department structure) and (Update department structure).

-2. *Forecast to plan* (Define strategic and operational plans), connects to *Plan and recruit your workforce* (Plan and budget headcount, Create positions, Define department structure). *Plan and budget headcount* connects to *Forecast supply and demand* (*Forecast to plan*).
+1. *Forecast to plan* (Define strategic and operational plans) connects to *Plan and recruit your workforce* (Plan and budget headcount, Create positions, and Define department structure). *Plan and budget headcount* connects to *Forecast supply and demand* (*Forecast to plan*).

-3. *Acquire to dispose* (Plan and budget assets) connects to *Plan and recruit your workforce* (Plan and budget headcount).
+1. *Acquire to dispose* (Plan and budget assets) connects to *Plan and recruit your workforce* (Plan and budget headcount).

-4. (Not pictured) *Case to resolution* (Create cases) connects to *Plan and recruit your workforce* from almost anything you can make a case for.
+1. (Not pictured) *Case to resolution* (Create cases) connects to *Plan and recruit your workforce* from almost anything that you can make a case for.

-5. *Project to profit* (Resource a project) connects to *Plan and recruit your workforce* (Plan and budget headcount) and (Create and manage teams). *Create and manage teams* connects to *Manage project budgets* (*Project to profit)*.
+1. *Project to profit* (Resource a project) connects to *Plan and recruit your workforce* (Plan and budget headcount) and (Create and manage teams). *Create and manage teams* connects to *Manage project budgets* (*Project to profit)*.

-6. *Product and service lifecycle management* (Categorize products and services) which connects to *Plan and recruit your workforce* (Create positions).
+1. *Product and service lifecycle management* (Categorize products and services) connects to *Plan and recruit your workforce* (Create positions).

-7. *Service to cash* (Establish servicing policies and procedures) connects to *Plan and recruit your workforce* (Create positions)
+1. *Service to cash* (Establish servicing policies and procedures) connects to *Plan and recruit your workforce* (Create positions).

-8. *Order to cash* (Manage store operations) connects to *Plan and recruit your workforce* (Create and manage shifts).
+1. *Order to cash* (Manage store operations) connects to *Plan and recruit your workforce* (Create and manage shifts).

-9. *Plan to produce* (Plan production operations) connects to *Plan and recruit your workforce* (Create and manage shifts). *Create and manage shifts* connect to *Define production strategies* (*Plan to produce*).
+1. *Plan to produce* (Plan production operations) connects to *Plan and recruit your workforce* (Create and manage shifts). *Create and manage shifts* connects to *Define production strategies* (*Plan to produce*).

-10. *Procure to pay* (Procure materials and services) connects to *Plan and recruit your workforce* (Recruit and hire).
+1. *Procure to pay* (Procure materials and services) connects to *Plan and recruit your workforce* (Recruit and hire).

-The following end-to-end downstream processes are also depicted in the diagram with connections to End:
+The following end-to-end downstream processes that are also depicted in the diagram have connections to End:

 - Forecast to plan